 Browser does not support script.

-Gain a sound understanding of the biological action of drugs and chemicals, the way they work at the molecular, cellular and systems level and their use in medicines to treat disease.
-Ideal for careers in the pharmaceutical industry, biomedical research or graduate entry into medicine.
-Conversion onto BSc Pharmacology with Extramural Year or MSci Pharmacology or Integrative Physiology & Pharmacology for Research programmes is possible.
+Our Pharmacology BSc will give you a sound understanding of the biological action of drugs and chemicals, the way they work at the molecular, cellular and systems levels and their use in medicines to treat disease.
+This course is an ideal foundation for careers in the pharmaceutical industry, biomedical research or graduate entry into medicine.
+The programme also features options to study abroad, undertake work placement or extend to a four-year MSci.

 UCAS code B210